golemfactory/golem-wiki/Products/gWASM/Quick-start.md

 **gWASM runner** introduces the minimalistic [gWASM dispatcher API](https://golemfactory.github.io/gwasm-runner/gwasm_dispatcher/index.html) that resembles map-reduce paradigm.
 This API consists of only three operations:

-1. `split` - divide the problem into subproblems.
+1. `split` - divides the problem into subproblems.
 2. `execute` - performs computation for all subproblems independently.
-3. `merge` - collect all computation results and formulate final result.
+3. `merge` - collects all computation results and formulate final result.

 gWASM runner enables developers to easily implement applications and run them on top of [Golem Unlimited](https://github.com/golemfactory/golem-unlimited) and also on [Brass Golem 0.21 and later](Products/Brass-Beta/Installation).